dsdunn/pallete-picker/README.md

 # Palette Picker

 Palette Picker generates and saves color palettes by project.
+This project served as a refresher in vanilla JS, JQuery, and CSS in module 4 of the Turing School of Software and Design front-end curriculum.
+Challenges for me included designing a clean and attractive layout, while maintaining solid, reliable functionality.

 ## Getting Started